Eduardo Vega Colon

 I take pictures and write and, sometimes, create the occasional DJ set because I want to be able to say of myself that I’m a photographer, writer, and electronic musician.

 The time for identifying myself as a disabled veteran of the first Gulf War has passed.

 The time for identifying myself as a man who used to be a technology consultant has passed.

 The time for identifying myself as someone who survived and struggled in the aftermath of 9/11 has passed.

-Before it all I had a girlfriend who’d whenever I’d wake up screaming at night she’d read to me poems by Pablo Neruda, Rumi, and anything else that showed me, through the song of words, the beauty in life.
+Before it all, I had a girlfriend who would, whenever I would wake up screaming at night, she would read me poems by Pablo Neruda, Rumi, and anything else that would show me, through the song of words, the beauty in life.

-She also had read to me the 2nd Chorus from Jack Kerouac’s Mexico City Blues.
+She also would read to me the 2nd Chorus from Jack Kerouac’s Mexico City Blues.

 I remember how she would remind me that it didn’t matter if I had been a wild man once before; that was gone.
 It was done.
 Be a good man now and focus on love.
 It was at her suggestion in 2010 that I create a blog and name it, Karma of Dove.
 She said it would be a great way to deal with avoidance issues associated with my post-traumatic stress disorder and was a perfect way of trying to reintegrate myself back into the world, after social distancing myself for a number of years after 9/11.

 It is in her memory that I reestablished this blog in 2018, at the moment in my life where I am at my happiest.

 I like telling stories.
 In telling these stories I’ll use whatever I can to express an idea or get a theme across, whether it’s music or pictures or something I have written.
 I hope to have corresponding videos to go along with whatever I share through this blog.